Buganda: Expansion

-In the 16th century, Bunyoro invaded Buganda, killing Kabaka Nakinge, however Buganda managed to maintain their independence.
-After this, they began to expand, as Bunyoro-Kitara entered into decline.
-Much of this expansion was at the expense of Bunyoro-Kitara, and occurred in the reigns of Kimbugwe, Katerega, and Mutebi during the 17th and 18th centuries.
-Among those conquered was Buddu, parts of Busoga, and parts of the Kingdom of Karagwe, and Kooki was made a tributary.
-Defeated rulers were replaced with military leaders, which contributed to the increasing unity of that state.
+In the 16th century, Bunyoro invaded Buganda, killing Kabaka Nakinge, however Buganda managed to maintain its independence.
+After this, it began to expand, as Bunyoro-Kitara entered into decline.
+Much of this expansion was at the expense of Bunyoro-Kitara, and occurred during the reigns of Kimbugwe, Katerega, and Mutebi during the 17th and 18th centuries.
+Among those conquered was Buddu, parts of Busoga, and parts of the Karagwe, while Kooki was made a tributary.
+Defeated rulers were replaced with military leaders, which contributed to the increasing unity of the state.
 Historically, the Banyoro of Bunyoro-Kitara were the Baganda's most hated and despised enemies.
 They were so hated that the word "Nyoro" became a synonym for "foreigner" and was used to refer to all other tribes whether they were truly ethnic Nyoro or not.

 By the 19th century, Buganda was an "embryonic empire".
 It built fleets of war canoes from the 1840s to take control of Lake Victoria and the surrounding regions and subjugated several weaker peoples.
 These subject peoples were then exploited for cheap labor.
 The first Europeans to enter the Kingdom of Buganda were British explorers John Hanning Speke and Captain Sir Richard Francis Burton while searching for the headwaters of the Nile in 1862.
 They found a highly organized political system.

 After Buganda conquered Buddu, it was able to launch raids deep into western Uganda.
 Kabaka Suna II invaded and plundered the kingdom of Nkore three times.
 Buganda would eventually conquer territory away from Nkore such as Kabula and significant parts of the Bwera kingdom, whose grazing lands had been used by Hima pastoralists.
-Mutumbuka, the Mugabe (king) of Nkore, died in 1870, it caused a succession crisis, which Buganda took advantage of.
+Mutumbuka, the Mugabe (king) of Nkore, died in 1870, causing a succession crisis which Buganda took advantage of.
 King Mutesa sent an envoy to intercede.
 The purpose of the peace envoy was to make a blood brotherhood with Makumbi, who was the leader of the Nkore delegation and one of the legitimate claimants to be the next king of Nkore.
 Buganda secretly ordered its envoy to massacre as many of Makumbi's followers as possible (to support Makumbi's rival, Mukwenda, who was the pretender to the throne supported by Buganda).
 The meeting was set in Kabula, where Makumbi's supporters were led into a trap, resulting in over 70 leaders, including 20 princes, being slaughtered.
 It was "the height of treachery that was difficult to forget" in the Banyankole's eyes.
 Even in modern times, Banyankole elders were still lamenting the massacre, saying, "Only the Baganda could have thought of such a thing."